 - Prepare and file your federal individual income tax return

 - Prepare and file your Connecticut individual income tax return

 Filing federal and state individual income tax returns is the personal responsibility of each graduate and professional school student and postdoctoral fellow.
 Yale U.S. graduate and professional school students and postdoctoral fellows are encouraged to use tax preparation software offered by the Internal Revenue Service (IRS) to prepare their federal individual income tax returns.
 Please be aware that each graduate and professional school student and postdoctoral fellow is ultimately responsible for the accuracy of his or her federal and state individual income tax returns and any interest or penalties resulting from late or incomplete filings.

-Note: International students, scholars, researchers or other non-resident aliens at Yale University, please refer to 2012 Guide for "Non-Resident Alien for Tax Purposes".
+Note: International students, scholars, researchers or other non-resident aliens at Yale University, please refer to The Office of International Students & Scholars website

 *Resident aliens for tax purposes include green card holders and individuals who have satisfied the substantial presence test.
 Please refer to IRS Publication 519, U.S. Tax Guide for Aliens, for a complete definition of resident aliens.